-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copay or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$6,550 in covered drugs during the covered year.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit where you pay a low copay or coinsurance for your drugs after you or other qualified parties on your behalf have spent \$7,400 in covered drugs during the covered year.

 Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
-Chapter 2 explains how to contact CMS.

-Coinsurance - An amount you may be required to pay as your share of the cost for services or prescription drugs after you pay any deductibles.
-Coinsurance is usually a percentage (for example, 20%).
+Coinsurance - An amount you may be required to pay, expressed as a percentage (for example 20%) as your share of the cost for services or prescription drugs after you pay any deductibles.

 Complaint - The formal name for "making a complaint" is "filing a grievance."
-The complaint process is used for certain types of problems only.
+The complaint process is used only for certain types of problems.
 This includes problems related to quality of care, waiting times, and the customer service you receive.
-See also "Grievance," in this list of definitions.
+It also includes complaints if your plan does not follow the time periods in the appeal process.

-Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, and provides a variety of services including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.
+Comprehensive Outpatient Rehabilitation Facility (CORF) - A facility that mainly provides rehabilitation services after an illness or injury, including physical therapy, social or psychological services, respiratory therapy, occupational therapy and speech-language pathology services, and home environment evaluation services.

 Copayment (or "copay") - An amount you may be required to pay as your share of the cost for a medical service or supply, like a doctor's visit, hospital outpatient visit, or a prescription drug.
-A copay is a set amount, rather than a percentage.
-For example, you might pay \$10 or \$20 for a doctor's visit or prescription drug.
+A copay is a set amount (for example \$10), rather than a percentage.

 Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
 (This is in addition to the plan's monthly premium.)
 Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copay" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug, that a plan requires when a specific service or drug is received.
-A "daily cost sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copay.

-Cost Sharing Tier - Every drug on the list of covered drugs is in one of six cost sharing tiers.
-In general, the higher the cost sharing tier, the higher your cost for the drug.
+Cost-Sharing Tier - Every drug on the list of covered drugs is in one of six cost-sharing tiers.
+In general, the higher the cost-sharing tier, the higher your cost for the drug.

 Coverage Determination - A decision about whether a drug prescribed for you is covered by the plan and the amount, if any, you are required to pay for the prescription.
 In general, if you bring your prescription to a pharmacy and the pharmacy tells you the prescription isn't covered under your plan, that isn't a coverage determination.
 You need to call or write to your plan to ask for a formal decision about the coverage.
-Coverage determinations are called "coverage decisions" in this booklet.
-Chapter 9 explains how to ask us for a coverage decision.
+Coverage determinations are called "coverage decisions" in this document.